VinitGurjar/Learning-Typescript/README.md

 ---

-### What is tsconfig.json file ?
+### What is the tsconfig.json file?
 - Sometimes, you don’t want all the default rules that TypeScript is trying to enforce — and that’s fine.
 That’s one reason why providing a tsconfig.json file is useful.
 Additionally, you get perks like telling the TypeScript compiler what files to run on and more.

 - The tsconfig.json file is always placed in the root of your project and you can customize what rules you want the TypeScript compiler to enforce.
-Here’s an eaxmple of tsconfig.json file.
+Here’s an example of a tsconfig.json file.
 ```json
 {
   "compilerOptions": {